Victor Heritage Society

 Photo Gallery of Historic Victor Artwork by Fred Shane, Circa 1942

 Shown below are photos of artwork shared by Claudia Lohnes.
-Claudia is curating the paintings and other works done by her grandfather, Fred Shane, an accomplished "regionalist" painter who discovered compelling subject matter for some of his artwork in Victor, Colorado during the early 1940's.
+Claudia is curating the paintings and other works created by her grandfather, Fred Shane, an accomplished "regionalist" painter who found compelling subject matter for some of his artwork in Victor, Colorado during the early 1940's.

 TWO DEPICTIONS OF ORVEN'S BOOK & STATIONARY STORE

-• Ovren’s Book & Stationary Store was located on Victor Avenue across from the City Hall.
+- Ovren’s Book & Stationary Store was located in the 500 block of Victor Avenue across from the City Hall.
 E.M.
 Ovren moved his business from Leadville to Aspen in 1894, and from there to Victor around the turn of the century.

 Claudia Lohnes also found a black and white version of Fred Shane's portrayal of Ovren's Book & Stationary Store (shown below).
 Shane's two paintings are similar, but not identical.
 Both employ some degree of "artistic license".
 The Victor City Hall is actually located in the middle of where North Fifth Street would be if it came through to Victor Avenue.
 Ovren's building, on the opposite side of Victor Avenue, was actually located to the west of where South Fifth Street would have connected to Victor Avenue.
 Georganna McCleerey Pheiffer does not recall a clothes line running along the stairway of the building, but that certainly adds a very nice touch to portraying the "character" of the building and people who lived there.